List of Indian independence activists

 The Indian independence movement consisted of efforts by individuals and organizations from a wide spectrum of society to obtain political independence from the British, French and Portuguese rule through the use of many methods.
-This is a list of individuals who notably campaigned against or are considered to have campaigned against colonial rule on the Indian sub-continent.
+This is a list of individuals who notably campaigned against or are considered to have campaigned against colonial rule on the Indian subcontinent.

 Post-independence, the term "freedom fighter" was officially recognized by the Indian government for those who took part in the movement; people in this category (which can also include dependent family members) receive pensions and other benefits such as Special Railway Counters.